rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 ­   either the answer produced by a machine learning system, or the right answer supplied in training data.

-   (In statistics, a target is called a dependent variable.)
+* (In statistics, a "target" is called a dependent variable.)
-   In machine learning, a target is also called a label.
-   A targe is what a model should ideally have predicted, according to an external source of data.
+   In machine learning, a target is also called a label, what a model should ideally have predicted, according to an external source of data.

-* The <strong>prediction error</strong>, also called <strong>loss value</strong>
+* The <strong>prediction error</strong>, also called <strong>loss value</strong>,
-   is the measure of the distance between a model’s prediction and the target.
+  the measure of the distance between a model’s prediction and the target.

   It's a <strong>metric</strong> of measurements that you care about, which may or may not be directly optimized.

 * An <strong>instance</strong> is the aspect about which you want to make a prediction.
    (An instance is called an "objective" in other fields.)

-A <strong>feature</strong> is a property of an instance used in a prediction task.
+* A <strong>feature</strong> is a property of an instance used in a prediction task.
    For example, a web page might
    have a feature "contains the word 'cat'".
    A feature in machine learning is called a "variable" in statistics.
    (Feature creation in machine learning is called a "transformation" in statistics.)

-A <strong>feature Column</strong> is a set of related features, such as the set of all possible countries in which users might live.
+* A <strong>feature Column</strong> is a set of related features, such as the set of all possible countries in which users might live.
    An example may have one or more features present in a feature column.
 A feature column is referred to as a “namespace” in the VW system (at Yahoo/Microsoft), or a field.
    Example: An instance (with its features) and a label.

-An <strong>objective</strong> is a metric that an algorithm is trying to optimize.
+* An <strong>objective</strong> is a metric that an algorithm is trying to optimize.

-A <strong>pipeline</strong> is the infrastructure surrounding a machine learning algorithm.
+* A <strong>pipeline</strong> is the infrastructure surrounding a machine learning algorithm.
 A particular pipeline can include:

    1. gathering the data from the front end,
    2. putting it into training data files,
    3. training one or more models, and
    4. exporting the models to production.
+   <br /><br />

 ## Types of machine learning